DevSilv/DevSilv-bracket-string-validator/README.md

 **Read before use:** This application **is not** intended to be used according to the purpose described above.
 You may use it **only** to test whether the code is written the way it is expected (i.e. it produces expected results) and **only** when you know what the code will really do.
 For details, see the section "[Disclaimers](#disclaimers)" of this README.

+**_Info:_** _There is a term "documentation" used across commit messages, comments in the files with code, this README and other Markdown files in this project.
+By this term, one should understand all of those places._

 ## Table of contents

 - [Copyright note](#copyright-note)